-ARCADIAN-IoT is doing research on Decentralized Identifiers and Verifiable Credentials for supporting IoT devices, services, and person authentication.
-These technologies are directly linked and are being standardized by the World Wide Web Consortium (W3C), an international community where member organizations, a full-time staff, and the public work together to develop web standards (Recommendations).
-W3C addresses areas such as web design and Applications, Web of devices, Web Architecture, Semantic Web, XML Technology, Web of Services, Browsers and Authoring Tools, and its work is organized per WG (similarly to the IETF).
-The most relevant Working Groups include the Verifiable Credentials WG, the Decentralized Identifiers WG and the Device and Sensors WG.
+ARCADIAN-IoT also focused on Decentralized Identifiers and Verifiable Credentials for supporting IoT devices, services, and person authentication.
+These technologies are directly linked and are being standardized by the World Wide Web Consortium (W3C)7, an international community where member organizations, a full-time staff, and the public work together to develop web standards (Recommendations).
+W3C addresses areas such as web design and Applications, Web of devices, Web Architecture, Semantic Web, XML Technology, Web of Services, Browsers and Authoring Tools, and its work is also organized in different WGs.
+The most relevant WGs include the Verifiable Credentials WG, the Decentralized Identifiers WG and the Device and Sensors WG.